 Sadly, over the years, people have stopped paying attention to the Constitution.
 It’s rare to hear people talking about the rules for government when discussing current events.
 And, it’s even more rare to hear politicians refusing to pass legislation because it’s not authorized by the Constitution.

-For decades and decades…and decades, we have allowed our government to twist and distort the Constitution – away from its meaning in plain English – into something that changes meaning with the political whims and ambitions of the times.
+For decades and decades…and decades, we have allowed our government to twist and distort the Constitution – away from its meaning – into something that changes meaning with the political whims and ambitions of the times.

 Hopefully, though, some people will take a moment to try get back in touch with the basics that the founding fathers gave us in this easy-to-read text.